Welcome to BrainTool!

 Chrome hides new extensions under the jigsaw piece icon on the top right of its window.
 You can pin the BrainTool icon to your browser toolbar by clicking the puzzle piece and hitting the pin next to the BT icon.

 Launch BrainTool by clicking the toolbar icon or using the Alt/Option-b accelerator key.
-Initially this creates the Topic Manager window, subsequently it opens the Bookmarker tool.
-The BookMarker allows you to save the current tab, the Topic Manager allows you to manage your topics and tabs.
-Hitting the b twice (Opt-b-b), or double clicking the icon, will surface the Topic Manager if it’s hidden.
+Initially this creates the Topic Manager window, subsequently it opens the BrainTool Saver tool.
+The Saver allows you to save the current tab, the Topic Manager allows you to manage your topics and tabs.
+Hitting b twice (Opt-b-b), or double clicking the icon, will surface the Topic Manager if it’s hidden.

 Initial BrainTool tree